How Does Petrified Wood Form?

 petrified, wood

-You don't have to be a science buff to appreciate this material.
+You don't have to be a science buff to appreciate this ancient plant material.
 Indeed, as the people of Glen Rose learned, the fossils work nicely as a brick substitute.
-In the 1920s and 1930s, buildings made out of petrified wood popped up all over the city.
-Dozens of these establishments — including a petrified speakeasy — are still standing there today.
+In the 1920s and 1930s, locals built numerous buildings using petrified wood, including a Prohibition-era speakeasy, which still stands.
+Let's explore the transformation of this highly sought-after plant material.

 Advertisement